ibm-cloud-docs/transit-gateway/iam.md

 | Administrator | Can perform all actions, including managing gateways and connections, and assign {{site.data.keyword.tg_full_notm}} IAM access policies to other users. | Create gateways  \n Delete gateways  \n Edit gateways  \n Add or remove gateway connections  \n Accept or reject a cross account connection request  \n Edit gateway connections  \n Update user access policies for the service |                     |
 | Editor | Can perform all actions, including managing gateways and connections, but cannot assign {{site.data.keyword.tg_full_notm}} IAM access policies to other users. |Create gateways  \n Delete gateways  \n Edit gateways  \n Add or remove gateway connections  \n Accept or reject a cross account connection request  \n Edit gateway connections |
 | Operator and Viewer | Can only perform actions that don't change the state of resources. | List gateways  \n Get gateways  \n List a gateway's connections  \n View a gateway's connections  \n View incoming connection requests |
 {: caption="Table 1.
-IAM platform-access user roles and actions" caption-side="top"}
+IAM platform-access user roles and actions" caption-side="bottom"}

 To add or remove connections to VPCs, or to accept or reject a cross account connection request, the user must also have Administrator or Editor platform-access role permissions to the VPC being connected to.
 See [VPC: Getting started with IAM](/docs/vpc?topic=vpc-iam-getting-started) for more information.
 {: note}